 Ittai Shapira, who now lives in New York, grew up in Israel, where he studied with the renowned pedagogue Ilona Feher.
 He continued his studies at the Juilliard School with Dorothy DeLay, Robert Mann and Naoko Tanaka.

 A recipient of the prestigious Clairmont Award, Ittai Shapira co-founded the Ilona Feher Foundation with esteemed colleague Hagai Shaham, dedicated to the nurturing and promotion of young Israeli violinists.
-He served as Classical Advisor at Molloy College and the Weill Cornell Music and Medicine Program and has given concert lectures about Music and the Brain at Cambridge University (UK), Mt.
-Sinai and NYU.
+He has served as Classical Advisor at Molloy College and the Weill Cornell Music and Medicine Program.